rjwthree/TIMSS_PIRLS/README.md

 Gini's Mean Difference Ratio (GMDR) - Imagine randomly selecting two students and finding the distance between their scores.
 GMD gives the expected value of this interval: the mean absolute difference.
 The GMDR is the male-female ratio.

-Tail Proportion Ratios (TPRs) - The proportion of males below (left tail) or above (right tail) a threshold divided by the proportion of females below or above that threshold.
+Tail Proportion Ratios (TPRs) - The proportion of males below (left tail) or above (right tail) a threshold, divided by the proportion of females below or above the threshold.
 The thresholds are defined by the total group.
 The left tail TPRs are below the 5th and 10th percentiles, and the right tail TPRs are above the 90th and 95th percentiles.

 U3 Ratios (U3Rs)* - The proportion of males below (left tail) or above (right tail) a threshold defined by the female subgroup, divided by the natural proportion of females below or above that threshold (e.g., 10% above the 90th percentile).
 The left tail U3Rs are below the 5th and 10th percentiles, and the right tail U3Rs are above the 90th and 95th percentiles.
 Adapted from U3 (see above).

 Median-aligned U3 Ratios (MU3Rs)* - U3Rs calculated after aligning the male and female medians, for each percentile.
-Illustrates variability differences in each tail.
 The LU3R at the 50th percentile is 1 by definition.
-A U shape (values >1 around the median) indicates higher variability among males, and an upside-down U shape (values <1 around the median) indicates higher variability among females.
+A U shape (values decrease to the left of the median and increase to the right) indicates higher male variability, and an upside-down U shape (values increase to the left of the median and decrease to the right) indicates higher female variability.

 Standardized Quantile Differences (SQDs)* - raw male-female differences at each percentile, as a percentage of the mean of male and female MADs.
 An increasing trend from left to right indicates higher male variability; a decreasing trend indicates higher female variability.
 The purpose of dividing by MAD is to standardize the quantile differences with a robust measure of scale.

-The next section adjusts the scores linearly for age and recalculates all the effect sizes from Cohen's d to GMDR.
+The next section adjusts the scores linearly for age and recalculates the effect sizes from Cohen's d to GMDR.

 ## Standard Errors and Confidence Intervals
 Computing standard errors is the most computationally intensive procedure.
 The jackknife resampling section, in combination with the five sets of plausible values, means that each effect size must be recalculated 750 times.
 The sampling variance and imputation variance are then calculated according to formulas described by 'Methods and Procedures in TIMSS 2015'.
 The sum of sampling and imputation variance is the total variance, and its square root is the standard error.
 The standard errors are then converted to 95% confidence intervals through typical methods, and the lower and upper bounds of these confidence intervals are recorded.